onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

-PROPERTY!
-That thing which we fight for
-Not emotional but effective redistribution and instead of simply taxing and taking we should be giving something in return for that surplus - in the current paradigm taxing one's wealth diminishes his power and influence, but we can have a different contract for personal wealth and still allow individuals to garner as much influence over the economy as they deserve, + other forms of prestige & engineered scarcity liquidity, fungibility
-Democratically programmable currency, the end of fungibility

 fallibilism
 Fallibilism is the philosophical principle that no belief can be proven true with absolute certainty, as all knowledge is potentially mistaken and can be revised or overturned by new evidence.

-Ev has direction
-- greater scales of differentiation, (thermodynamic) integration & cooperation
-- greater evolvability
-- greater ability to model and predict reality the most fundamental logic and forces in nature point towards thermodynamic integration and cooperation

 A product worth dying for
 the most consequences for your life